almende/eve/protocol.md

 ## AgentFactory API {#AgentFactory_API}

-Eve applications contain an AgentFactory which manages the Eve Agents.
+Eve applications can use an AgentFactory to manage (create, delete, invoke) Eve agents.
 An AgentFactory can be exposed as a REST service.
 An AgentFactory's REST interface has the following API:

 - `GET /agents/`